Meditation Drop-In Group

-WHERE: Here at CAPS, 3624 Market Street, 1st Floor West When: Thursdays 5-6pm, starting Wednesday, September 12th.
+WHERE: Here at CAPS, 3624 Market Street, 1st Floor West When: Sittings are Wednesdays 5-6pm, starting Wednesday, September 12th.
 Orientation for newcomers begins at 4:30pm.

 Newcomers please arrive at 4:30pm.
 Before you join the drop-in group, please print, complete, and bring this brief information form to your first session.

 There is an optional 6-6:30pm session to discuss how to tailor the practice into your daily life

 This is a drop-in workshop.
 There is no need to sign up.
 Just show up.
 You are not obligated to attend a set number of sessions; however, the more that you practice, the better you are at avoiding or minimizing stressors.

 Finally, mindfulness is a tool that you can use for the rest of your life and in all realms of your life.
 It is a wonderful gift to give you.